+Principal decision

-Principal decision Recruitment and selection of Group CEO to lead Robinson Following the departure of Helene Roberts as CEO, the Board undertook a thorough process, with the support of an external agent, to recruit and select a new permanent Robinson Group CEO.
+Recruitment and selection of Group CEO to lead Robinson

+Following the departure of Helene Roberts as CEO, the Board undertook a thorough process, with the support of an external agent, to recruit and select a new permanent Robinson Group CEO.
 John Melia joined the Group in December and John will lead the evolution and sharpening of our strategy to increase revenue and improve profitability.

-Buy-out of defined benefit pension scheme liabilities and wind-up of pension trust Following the buy-in of all the Group's defined benefit pension scheme liabilities in 2022 the Company successfully supported the trustees of the scheme in moving to full buy-out.
+Buy-out of defined benefit pension scheme liabilities and wind-up of pension trust

+Following the buy-in of all the Group's defined benefit pension scheme liabilities in 2022 the Company successfully supported the trustees of the scheme in moving to full buy-out.
 After the buy-out the pension scheme trust was also wound-up.

-Additional UK PET capacity investment After successfully implementing capacity in 2024, the Group will invest in more new equipment to support business growth opportunities in bespoke PET bottles in the UK in 2025.
-Customers Partnering with customers will be at the centre of the revised strategy as we seek to provide an excellent level of service.
+Additional UK PET capacity investment

+After successfully implementing capacity in 2024, the Group will invest in more new equipment to support business growth opportunities in bespoke PET bottles in the UK in 2025.

+Customers

+Partnering with customers will be at the centre of the revised strategy as we seek to provide an excellent level of service.

 Reduction of financial risk for the Group will allow greater focus on supporting customers.

 Project extends Robinson capability in bespoke PET bottles in the UK, improving our offer to existing and new customers.

+Employees

+Employees will benefit from sustainable business.

+business with less financial risk.

+Increased scale provides enhanced

+Investors

+Environment

-Employees Employees will benefit from a growing, more efficient and sustainable business.
-Employees will benefit from a business with less financial risk.
-Increased scale provides enhanced opportunities across the Group.
-E Investors Revenue growth and improved profitability will create value for shareholders.
-Financial risk for the Group significantly reduced improving conditions for investors.
-Increased profits from new business will benefit investors in the long term.
-Environment Sustainability will remain a key component of the Group's strategy and John's interest in this area will bring benefits.
+Sustainability will remain a key component of the Group's strategy and John's interest in this area will bring benefits.

 Possibility to produce PET bottles from 100% post-consumer recycled material on new highly energy efficient equipment, both key parts of the sustainability strategy.